Lithuanian cuisine: Foraging

 Baravykas is the most valued and sought-after species; the primary usages are drying and marinating.
 Dried baravykas has a strong pleasant scent and is used as a seasoning in soups and sauces.
 Voveraitė is often used fresh as a seasoning in soups or sauteed.
 The most common dish using this mushroom is voveraitė sauteed with chopped bulb onions and potatoes.
 Gudukas, arguably the most locally abundant of edible mushrooms due to its lower popularity, is usually marinated.
-Other edible mushrooms, such as lepšė (Leccinum scabrum), raudonviršis or raudonikis (literally, "red-topped") (Leccinum aurantiacum), makavykas (Suillus variegatus), šilbaravykis (Xerocomus badius), are more rare, but are also gathered and may be used in the same ways as baravykas.
+Other edible mushrooms, such as lepšė (Leccinum scabrum), raudonviršis or raudonikis (lit. "red-topped") (Leccinum aurantiacum), makavykas (Suillus variegatus), šilbaravykis (Xerocomus badius), are more rare, but are also gathered and may be used in the same ways as baravykas.

 Wild berries are also gathered or, even more frequently than mushrooms, purchased at roadside markets or shops.
 Bilberries (mėlynės) and lingonberries (bruknės) are the two most abundant species of wild berries.
 Cranberries (spanguolės) are valued, but their cultivation is limited to certain boggy areas, such as those adjacent to Čepkeliai Marsh.
 Sour cranberry or lingonberry jam and sweet bilberry jam are all considered excellent sauces for pancakes (blynai).
 Lingonberry jam is occasionally used as a dressing for fried chicken or turkey or as a sauce for other savory dishes.
 Fresh bilberries may be put into a cold milk soup.
 Wild strawberries (žemuogės) are relatively scarce and are usually gathered for immediate consumption.